ansible-community/community-website/posts/archive/getting-started-with-ansible.utils-collection-for-playbook-creators-part-2.md

 -   Reads the input JSON data and the criteria for data (schema mode)
 -   Validate using the 'xxxx' engine
 -   Returns list of errors if data does not conform to the schema criteria

 Currently ansible.utils.validate plugin supports following validation
 engine:

--   **ansible.utils.jsonschema**: Python module to validate json data against a schema.
+-   `ansible.utils.jsonschema`: Python module to validate json data against a schema.

-Now let\'s use the above plugins from ansible.utils to see how we can use them in actual scenarios.
+Now let's use the above plugins from ansible.utils to see how we can use them in actual scenarios.
 In this example we will see how to use ansible.utils to fetch BGP operational state data, validate it against predefined json schema and also remediate configuration drift when